peoplesoftninja/AWSStudy/README.md

 * ELB is for distributing traffic across instances and Auto Scaling is grouping of instances in such a way that the group increases the number of instances with the increase in traffic
 * ELB has its own DNS record set hence direct access.
 This can also be used internally for private subnets
-* You can apply SSL directly to ELB
+* You can apply SSL directly to ELB and make https enabled
+* ELB can only use public subnet and NOT private subnet.
+We get around this by adding a public subnet(even with no instances) in the same AZ which has a private subnet in which we are launching instances.
+Read more [here](https://aws.amazon.com/premiumsupport/knowledge-center/public-load-balancer-private-ec2/)

 ## Application ELB